Replica scheduling#

 When scheduling a replica, the scheduler evaluates strategies in the following priority order:

 1. Placement groups: If you specify placement_group_bundles, the scheduler uses a PlacementGroupSchedulingStrategy to co-locate the replica with its required resources.
+If you specify placement_group_bundle_label_selector, the scheduler will only select nodes with the required labels for each bundle.

 2. Pack scheduling with node affinity: If pack scheduling is enabled, the scheduler identifies the best available node by preferring non-idle nodes (nodes already running replicas) and using a best-fit algorithm to minimize resource fragmentation.
 It then uses a NodeAffinitySchedulingStrategy with soft constraints to schedule the replica on that node.

-3. Default strategy: Falls back to SPREAD when pack scheduling isn’t enabled.
+1. Default strategy: Falls back to SPREAD when pack scheduling isn’t enabled.

 Downscaling behavior#